WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 * I have designed the project with Figma.

 * Main Page

 ![Main Page](./docs/images/main-page.png)

 #### Color

-* The color scheme I selected was red, gray and black.
+* The color scheme I selected was red, gray, white and black.
+* There is two tons of gray, one is to the p text color and the darker one is to the Restaurant Locations card

 #### Images